koajs/koa/docs/guide.md

   Since JavaScript does not allow defining function names at runtime, you can also set a middleware's name as `._name`.
-  This useful when you don't have control of a middleware's name.
+  This is useful when you don't have control of a middleware's name.
   For example:

 ```js